 An additional thought to keep in mind here is that true growth begins when you step outside of your comfort zone.
 There’s no doubt that’s a difficult thing to do, but the discomfort you experience stepping outside of your comfort zone may be exactly what you need to make those big breakthroughs in terms of your development in your life.

 So maybe it’s time to begin forcing yourself to make small steps outside that comfort zone of yours.
 Feeling unsure?
 Take a look at this article: Is It Really Better to Step Out of Your Comfort Zone?

 4. Positivity and Gratitude Goes a Long Way

 Remember, things could always be worse.
 We choose the mindset and perspectives we approach a situation with.
 We can choose to fixate on certain thoughts over others.
-So train yourself to see that silver lining.
-This positivity can go a long way.
+Train yourself to see that silver lining because this positivity can go a long way.